Driving from Sydney to Forster NSW

-The next interesting places to explore down the road from Forsters towards Hawkes Nest is Burgess Beach.
-This is relaxed and laid-down beach and a great place to hang out on a clear sunny day.
+The next interesting place to explore down the road from Forsters towards Hawkes Nest is Burgess Beach.
+This is a relaxed and laid-down beach and a great place to hang out on a clear sunny day.

 What are the other places to visit between Forsters and Newcastle?